Giuliano Pesello

 Ritratto di Pesello in Vasari's Lives of the Most Excellent Painters, Sculptors, and Architects.

-Giuliano Pesello, born Giuliano d'Arrigo (sometimes spelled Arrigho) (ca. 1367 - 1446), was an Italian painter of the early Renaissance period, active mainly in Florence.
+Giuliano Pesello, born Giuliano d'Arrigo (sometimes spelt Arrigho) (ca. 1367 - 1446), was an Italian painter of the early Renaissance period, active mainly in Florence.
 He was a pupil of the painter Andrea del Castagno.
 Vasari states he painted drawings of animals with skill.
 He is often called Il Pesello.

-His son in law Stefano di Francesco, also a painter, died in 1427, leaving a very young son, Francesco Pesellino, whom Pesello brought up and trained.
-Pesellino appears to have inherited his grandfather's studio, and became a celebrated painter in his own right.
+His son-in-law Stefano di Francesco, also a painter, died in 1427, leaving a very young son, Francesco Pesellino, whom Pesello brought up and trained.
+Pesellino appears to have inherited his grandfather's studio and became a celebrated painter in his own right.